WAITUHI Matariki public art series

 The aim of WAITUHI is to take the festivities and kaupapa of Matariki to a wider audience beyond the traditional arts spaces of the galleries, museums and theatres, to enliven and activate public space with new artwork that acknowledges Māori culture and heritage in the city.

-This will be the eighth year of WAITUHI.
-Every year, leading up to Matariki, Council commissions a Māori artist to design work that acknowledges and celebrates the cultural heritage of this site at the waterfront.
+This will be the ninth year of WAITUHI.
+Every year, leading up to Matariki, we commission a locally based Māori artist to design work that acknowledges and celebrates Matariki as a time to come together, to reflect and remember, to farewell the past year and welcome in the new, and to honour the cultural heritage of this site at the water’s edge.

 Past projects